Beherit

 Beherit is a Finnish black metal band from Rovaniemi.
-The band was formed in 1989 by Nuclear Holocausto Vengeance (Marko Laiho), Demonic Fornication (Jari Vaarala) and Sodomatic Slaughter (Jari Pirinen), with the purpose of performing "the most primitive, savage, hell-obsessed black metal imaginable".
-"Beherit" is claimed to be the Syriac word for Satan.
-Through the uncommercial nature of their music, visuals, and live performances, the band quickly attracted a cult following.
-Besides the "raw" sound, the band's music is noted for its avant-garde side and emphasis on atmosphere.
-Beherit are now regarded as a pioneer in their genre.
+The band was formed in 1989 by Nuclear Holocausto Vengeance (Marko Laiho), Demonic Fornication (Jari Vaarala) and Sodomatic Slaughter (Jari Pirinen), to perform "the most primitive, savage, hell-obsessed black metal imaginable".
+According to a source, "Beherit" is a Syriac word for a devil.
+Through their uncommercial music, visuals, and live performances, the band attracted a cult following.
+Besides the "raw" sound, the band's music has an avant-garde side and emphasis on atmosphere.
+Beherit are regarded as genre pioneers.

-As a full band, Beherit released one full-length album and many demos and compilations of raw and minimalistic black metal.
-They disbanded soon after the release of the experimental 1993 album Drawing Down the Moon, which is now considered a classic of the genre.
-Laiho, the group's frontman, continued as a solo project and released two more albums under the band's name, H418ov21.C in 1994 and Electric Doom Synthesis in 1995.
-These albums are usually categorized as dark ambient.
-Although they were completely electronic, the albums carried the atmosphere of the band's black metal recordings.
-Original members Nuclear Holocausto and Sodomatic Slaughter reformed the band in 2008, now a four-piece featuring new members Ancient Corpse Desekrator and Abyss.
+As a full band, Beherit released one full-length album and many demos and compilations of minimalistic black metal.
+They disbanded after the release of the experimental 1993 album Drawing Down the Moon, considered a genre classic.
+Laiho, the group's frontman, continued as a solo project and released two more albums under the band's name, H418ov21.C in 1994 and Electric Doom Synthesis in 1996.
+These albums are categorized as dark ambient.
+Although they were completely electronic, the albums carried the band's black metal atmosphere.
+Original members Nuclear Holocausto and Sodomatic Slaughter reformed the band in 2008 with new members Ancient Corpse Desekrator and Abyss.

 History

 Early days (1989–1990)

-Beherit was formed in 1989 by three young musicians from Rovaniemi, Lapland; vocalist and guitarist Nuclear Holocausto Vengeance (Marko Laiho), bassist Daemon Fornication and drummer Sodomatic Slaughter (Jari Pirinen).
-The band released three demos the following year—Seventh Blasphemy, Morbid Rehearsals, and Demonomancy—and also gathered reputation for their live shows, which included pig heads and goats on stage.
+Beherit was founded in Rovaniemi, Lapland in 1989 as a three-piece consisting of vocalist and guitarist Nuclear Holocausto Vengeance (Marko Laiho), bassist Daemon Fornication and drummer Sodomatic Slaughter (Jari Pirinen).
+The band released three demos the following year—Seventh Blasphemy, Morbid Rehearsals, and Demonomancy—and gathered reputation for their live shows, which included pig heads and goats.